Kingdom-of-The-Moon/PaperDoll-1.17/README.md

 Bedrock Paperdoll ported to Minecraft Java

 ## License
-Distributed under the Mozilla Public License 2.0.
+Distributed under the GNU LESSER GENERAL PUBLIC LICENSE 2.1.
 See `LICENSE` for more information.

 ## Build
 If you want to build this yourself, please clone the repository and execute `gradlew build` in the projects folder.